How to Pick the Right Performance Engine Builder

 A performance engine is only as strong as its weakest component.
 Top-tier builders insist on using high-quality performance parts because they know that cutting corners leads to failure.
 When vetting a builder, ask about the brands they use for critical internals like pistons, connecting rods, and bearings.
 Reputable shops use parts designed to make your Subaru engine stronger and more reliable, especially for high-performance driving.
 Many leading builders, including Crawford Performance, engineer and manufacture their own components in-house.
 This gives them complete control over quality and ensures every part is designed to withstand the stresses of increased power, giving you confidence in your engine’s durability.

-In-House Tuning Capabilities
+Why In-House Dyno Tuning Matters

 An engine build doesn’t end when the last bolt is torqued.
 The final, critical step is tuning, and having it done by the same team that built the engine is a massive advantage.
 Builders with in-house engine tuning services can create a seamless process from assembly to calibration.
 They build the engine with a specific tuning strategy in mind, ensuring every mechanical component works in perfect harmony with the engine management system.
 This integrated approach eliminates the risk of miscommunication between a separate builder and tuner, guaranteeing your upgrades work together flawlessly from day one and holding a single shop accountable for the final result.